facebook/docusaurus/website/docs/using-themes.md

         └── Navbar.js
 ```

 `website/src/theme/Navbar.js` takes precedence whenever `@theme/Navbar` is imported.
 This behavior is called component swizzling.
 In iOS, method swizzling is the process of changing the implementation of an existing selector (method).
-In the context of a website, component swizzling will mean providing an alternative component that takes precedence over the theme-provided component.
+In the context of a website, component swizzling means providing an alternative component that takes precedence over the component provided by the theme.

-**Themes are for providing UI components to present the content.** Most content plugins would need to be paired with a theme in order to be actually useful.
-The UI is a separate layer from the data schema, so it makes it easy to swap out the themes for other designs (if someone wants to use Bootstrap for example).
+**Themes are for providing UI components to present the content.** Most content plugins need to be paired with a theme in order to be actually useful.
+The UI is a separate layer from the data schema, so it makes it easy to swap out the themes for other designs (i.e., Bootstrap).

-For example, a Docusaurus blog can consist of a blog plugin and a blog theme.
+For example, a Docusaurus blog consists of a blog plugin and a blog theme.

 ```js
 // docusaurus.config.js